 We understand that staying in touch with family and friends is important, so please continue to make contact via other means where face to face visits are not practical.
 Please do not visit a CWP ward or building if you are unwell and/or have any symptoms of COVID-19 including a high temperature, a new or continuous cough and/or a change or loss of sense to your taste or smell.

+If you or someone you care for is about to stay in hospital with us please use this checklist to help you pack a small bag.
 Having these things with you will help to ensure you are prepared and have all you need to be comfortable, and improve your experience whilst in hospital.
 It is important that items are named to help prevent loss.